JeremieRodon/TransitGatewayAutomation/README.md

 - An S3 bucket that will host CloudFormation templates, see further;
 - A Lambda written in Python 3 (and its role) that is intended to be used as a [CloudFormation Custom Resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html);
 - Three Step Functions State Machines (and their shared role) that will be used to perform the Create/Update/Delete operations of the above Custom Resource Lambda;
 - A bunch of Lambdas (written in Python 3) that will be called by the State Machines.
-Most of them share the same IAM Role allowing them to assume the role create at Step 1 and to read objects from the S3 Bucket created by this template.
+Most of them share the same IAM Role allowing them to assume the role created at Step 1 in the managed accounts and to read objects from the S3 Bucket created by this template.

 All the Lambda's source codes are directly inside the template, which is not really easy to read but also avoid the need for 9 more installation steps :)